 Further information on funding for prospective UK and international postgraduate students.

 Bristol graduates are in high demand and have an excellent record of employment following graduation.
-Please visit the school website for statements from our former graduates.
+Graduates of our postgraduate research programmes go on to pursue varied and interesting careers.

 The following list shows potential supervisors for this programme.
 Visit their profiles for details of their research and expertise.